 Frequently Asked Questions About Acid Erosion and Pronamel

-Frequent consumption of food and drinks with a high acid content, such as wine, fruit juices and sports drinks, can cause acid erosion.
-When tooth enamel is exposed to acids from foods or drinks, it can temporarily soften and lose some of its mineral content.
-Saliva will help neutralize acidity, but if there are a lot of acidic foods and drinks in your diet, your teeth do not have a chance to repair themselves.1 Acidic foods cannot always be avoided since they are important to a healthy diet.
-However, care needs to be taken as to when and how often they are consumed.
-It is not just what is consumed that causes acid erosion, but also the way that acidic items are consumed.
+Frequently consuming food and drinks with a high acid content, such as wine, fruit juices and sports drinks, can cause acid erosion, potentially damaging to the teeth.1 Saliva will help neutralize acidity, but if there are a lot of acidic foods and drinks in your diet, your teeth do not have a chance to repair themselves.1 Acidic foods cannot always be avoided since they are important to a healthy diet.
+However, you should note when and how often they are consumed:1

 - Don't swish acidic drinks in your mouth—swallow them quickly.
 Consider drinking soft drinks through a straw to avoid contact with your teeth.
 When it comes to the effects of acid erosion, studies suggest that the way you drink acidic beverages has more of an effect on your teeth than the quantity you drink.
 And the less you have acids in contact with your teeth, the better.

 - Have regular dental check-ups and follow your dentist's or dental hygienist's advice.
 Find a dental professional at affordable rates.